TGFBR1, Full Gene Sequence

 4. Singh K, Rommel K, Mishra A, et al: TGFBR1 and TGFBR2 mutations in patients with features of Marfan syndrome and Loeys-Dietz syndrome.
 Hum Mut 2006;27(8):770-777

-5. Stheneur C, Collod-Beroud G, Faivre L, et al: Mutations and genotype-phenotype investigations in 457 patients with Marfan syndrome type I and II, Loeys-Dietz syndrome and related disorders.
-Hum Mut Mutation in Brief 2008;(#1031)29:E284-295 online Epub ahead of print).
+5. Stheneur C, Collod-Beroud G, Faivre L, et al: Identification of 23 TGFBR2 and 6 TGFBR1 gene mutations and genotype-phenotype investigations in 457 patients with Marfan syndrome type I and II, Loeys-Dietz syndrome and related disorders.
+Hum Mut 2008 Nov;29(11):E284-E295